strategic plan

 1. Conduct research and data analyses to better understand the local burden of chronic disease and disability, identify emerging trends and prioritize shared community health goals.

-2. Enhance screening and early detection programs for chronic diseases such as diabetes, hypertension and cancer, with a focus on reaching populations at higher risk.
+2. Enhance screening and early detection programs for chronic diseases such as diabetes, hypertension and cancer.

-3. Increase access to healthcare services and preventive services, particularly in under-served communities.
+3. Increase access to healthcare services and preventive services.

-4. Improve access to care, education and support services for women and their infants, aiming to reduce disparities in health outcomes.
+4. Improve access to care, education and support services for women and their infants, aiming to improve health outcomes.

 5. Increase the use of effective school-delivered interventions – such as increasing activity among students to promote overall health and well-being and reducing the risk of teen pregnancy through improved self-worth and decision-making skills.

-6. Increase the use of effective community-delivered interventions such as chronic disease self-management programs, smoking cessation services and substance abuse prevention.
+6. Increase the use of effective community-delivered interventions such as health screenings and substance abuse prevention.

 7. Reduce health-related issues linked to environmental hazards, substandard housing and unsafe food practices in the community.